When Will Workers Comp Offer Me A Settlement?

 In addition, payments received for worker’s compensation benefits are typically not considered taxable income, so you may not need to report this on your income taxes.
 Always consult with a tax professional to ensure you file your income taxes appropriately.

-If you were hurt at work in Minnesota, our work related injury lawyers are here to answer your questions and help you understand the Workers’ Compensation settlement process.
+If you were hurt at work in Minnesota, or disabled and unable to work, our work injury and disability law firm is here to answer your questions and help you understand the Workers Comp settlement process.